Definition: What does indexing mean?

 Why are websites indexed?

-Indexing is a method of information development.
-Documents are collected and sorted based on keywords.
-The index formed from this is similar to a library, i.e. a source for a variety of information that can be queried there.
+Indexing is a method of information collection (English: information development).
+Documents are collected and sorted on the basis of keywords or catchwords.
+The index formed from this is similar to a library, i.e. a source for a large amount of information that can be retrieved there.
 The big requirement for an index is to provide the right information quickly.
 Search engines such as Google, Yahoo or Bing also have this requirement - because users searching there want to find suitable search results for them as quickly as possible.
 Indexing is therefore an essential method that is responsible for the functionality of a search engine.

 How is a website indexed?